TarVK/model-react/README.md

 ### getAsync

-getAsync can be used to traansform a loadable data retriever into an async data fetch that resolves when all data finished loading.
+getAsync can be used to transform a loadable data retriever into an async data fetch that resolves when all data finished loading.

 #### Interface